National Cherry Blossom Festival: Early initiatives

 One of Prince Tokugawa's closest and most influential Japanese allies was Baron Shibusawa Eiichi (aka Baron Eiichi Shibusawa).
 The combination of the 1915 and 1937 illustrations to the right offer a new window to Prince Tokugawa and Baron Shibusawa and their allies' significant influence linked to the initial cherry blossom tree giving and its evolution into the annual National Cherry Blossom Festival.
 The 1915 illustration is a rare photo that was discovered while doing research for the illustrated biography The Art of Peace.
 This biography highlights the alliance of Prince Tokugawa and Baron Shibusawa as they strove to promote international goodwill.
 This 1915 photo illustration (which is a section of a larger photograph) presents Baron Shibusawa Eiichi standing between two of his prominent Japanese colleagues.
 Shibusawa had been sitting at the other end of the huge banquet table, near former President Theodore Roosevelt, but for the sake of shooting and capturing this group photo of sixty attendees, the photographer requested that Shibusawa come to the other side of the table to be closer to former President William Howard Taft (who is at the far right in the photo, seated next to the gentleman whose image reveals only one half of his face).
-Standing at Shibusawa's right side is the Japanese-American Dr. Jōkichi Takamine, one of the two individuals who hosted this diplomatic banquet event.
-Dr. Takamine was a highly successful and respected chemist and businessman who helped found an international pharmaceutical company that continues to this day.
+Standing at Shibusawa's right side is the Japanese-American Jōkichi Takamine, one of the two individuals who hosted this diplomatic banquet event.
+Takamine was a highly successful and respected chemist and businessman who helped found an international pharmaceutical company that continues to this day.
 Takamine was the individual who first offered to pay for the cherry blossom trees that were to be given by Japan to Washington, D.C.
 In this 1915 photo, standing at Shibusawa's left side is Count Chinda Sutemi, Japanese Ambassador to the United States.
-Both Dr. Takamine and Ambassador Sutemi were closely linked to the giving of cherry blossom trees to Washington, D.C.
+Both Takamine and Ambassador Sutemi were closely linked to the giving of cherry blossom trees to Washington, D.C.